 - You can complete a rental even if the storage facility is closed.
 This feature is helpful when you are ready to rent in the middle of the night or on the weekend.

-- Your storage unit will be ready and waiting for you.
+- Once you’ve completed the necessary steps online, your storage unit will be ready and waiting for you.
 However, your rental starts the day you sign your agreement.
-You should plan to sign the contract no more than a day or two before you’re ready to move in, so that you don’t pay for the time you don’t need.
+You should plan to sign the contract no more than a day or two before you’re ready to move in, so you don’t pay for time you don’t need.

-Determine what you need to bring to an in-person appointment.
-Some companies might offer walk-in leasing, and others might require you to make an appointment.
+If you’re unable to complete a rental agreement online or just want to see the facility before committing, you can always opt to rent in person instead.
+One thing to note: Some companies offer walk-in leasing, while others require you to make an appointment.
 Not every storage facility will have an available leasing agent on hand.
 When in doubt, call ahead.

-- If you want to rent a space into the future to ensure the spot is guaranteed, you can reserve the space online.
+- If you want to rent a storage unit ahead of time to ensure the spot is guaranteed, you can reserve the space online.
 However, you’ll need to come into the Life Storage location to complete your rental agreement in person.

-- If you have trouble navigating spaces, a storage manager can help you locate your unit during your first visit.
+- If you have trouble navigating the facility itself, a storage manager can help you locate your unit during your first visit.

-At the heart of how self storage works is the rental agreement.
-Rental agreements will include all the terms of your lease, and this agreement will set the tone for what’s expected of you.
-Make sure you review all the terms before you sign.
-You’ll either sign this agreement in person or online, depending on the circumstances.
+The rental agreement is at the heart of how self storage works.
+Rental agreements will include the specific terms of your lease that you’ll need to abide by.
+This agreement will also set the tone for what’s expected of you, so make sure you review all the terms before you sign.
+Depending on the circumstances, you’ll either sign this agreement in person or online.

 We technically can’t give you any legal advice regarding lease terms.
-A storage manager can help explain the terms.
-However, if you have specific questions about the contract, we recommend that you seek legal counsel.
+However, a storage manager can help explain them to you.
+If you have specific questions about your lease or how self-storage generally works, we recommend you seek legal counsel.